xTool O1 Omni Printer test unit coming soon

 xTool O1 Omni is the ecosystem bet. eufyMake E1 is the buy-now benchmark.

-The Omni story is not only direct UV printing.
-The likely buyer thesis is a connected xTool workflow: print a full-color surface, fixture or register it, then cut the final shape on an xTool laser.
-That is powerful, but it still depends on final software, calibration, ink, and maintenance proof.
+The Omni story is not only direct UV printing anymore.
+The likely buyer thesis is a connected xTool workflow: print on fabric or a full-color rigid surface, fixture or register it, then cut the final shape on an xTool laser.
+That is powerful, but it still depends on final software, calibration, ink, maintenance, and direct EufyMake E1 head-to-head proof.

-You already run xTool lasers, need taller-object clearance, want Print + Cut registration, or would rather compare ink economics before committing to a closed UV ecosystem.
+You already run xTool lasers, need taller-object clearance, want Print + Cut registration, or now care about xTool's fabric-plus-UV claim enough to wait for real test data.

 Compare against E1DecisionBuy-now benchmarkThe eufyMake E1 is orderable now with published pricing, texture claims, and real owner-review pressure around ventilation, ink cost, firmware, and support.